microbit-foundation/dev-docs/software/in_browser_compiler.md

 Because code is compiled in-browser, the compiler needs to have a copy of the runtime/DAL code in order to create a complete distributable package.
-There is a pre-compiled copy of the runtime (DAL+mbed) that gets loaded when you first load the editor.
+There is a pre-compiled copy of the runtime (DAL+Mbed) that gets loaded when you first load the editor.